SmithsonianWorkshops/SMSC_2023_Conservation_Genomics/day-3-Assembly_QC_&_Repeat_Annotation/QC_&_Repeat_annotation.md

 If you do not have internet connection on the node where running the software you can download the database and run the program offline.
 For instance to download the Mammalia database you can use the command `wget` and extract it.It is important to dowlod and untar the folder on your busco folder.
 Let's `cd` to the directory `busco` first.

 	wget https://busco-data.ezlab.org/v5/data/lineages/mammalia_odb10.2021-02-19.tar.gz
-	tar -zxf aves_odb9.tar.gz
+	tar -zxf mammalia_odb10.2021-02-19.tar.gz

-The command to run busco will have to change to:
+In this case, the command to run busco will have to change to:

 ```
 busco  -o clouded_leopard -i /path/to_assembly/mNeoNeb1.pri.cur.20220520.fasta -l mammalia_odb10 -c $NSLOTS -m genome --offline --download_path /path/to/datasets